Tips And Trends To Getting The Best Lighting Plan For Your HOME

 4. Efficiency - how much energy is used to create the light - and how much of the light created actually leaves the fitting and enters the room.

 All quality manufacturers now provide this useful technical information with their fittings, explaining their performance within these parameters and more.
 With the right data at our fingertips, we can all look forward to a clearer, brighter future.
+You can read more in our blog Evaluating light fittings at home.

-LED light comes in so many shapes and sizes now that it can be hidden in just about anything - and it's showing up everywhere!
-There are very few items left which can not be purchased with a light in them.
-Some applications are just plain crazy- but many, especially lighting within cabinetry which is activated by the opening and closing of doors and drawers (much like your fridge) is an exciting opportunity in home lighting.
+Some applications are just plain crazy- but many, especially lighting within cabinetry, which is activated by the opening and closing of doors and drawers (much like your fridge), is an exciting opportunity in home lighting.

 The opportunities here are endless, and as the technology advances, they become more and more efficient, using less power and materials to create great results.

-The fewer holes you make in your ceiling and insulation (because insulation over a downlight, is just a bad idea - it won't cause fires, but it will reduce the life of the light) the better your home will perform at the height of Summer and the depths of Winter - saving you more money than you can imagine.
+The fewer holes you make in your ceiling and insulation - (because insulation over a downlight, is just a bad idea - it won't cause fires, but it will reduce the life of the light) -the better your home will perform at the height of Summer and the depths of Winter, saving you more money than you can imagine.

 Previous